TimGyger/iterativeFSA/README.md

   Contains scripts to run the simulation experiments.
 Refer to the `README.md` file in the `simulation_studies` folder for a detailed description of the various simulations and how to execute them.

 - **`Real World Application`**
   Includes scripts for the real-world application on daytime land surface temperature data.
-Each subdirectory contains a `README.md` file with step-by-step instructions for running the corresponding analysis.